Richard Gere

 Richard Gere tells about Buddhism

-Gere ardently supports the independence movement of Tibet, illegally seized by China in 1950.
-He is also engaged in active struggle in the framework of the movement For Human Rights in Tibet and is one of the founders of the Dalai Lama Cultural Center House of Tibet at Columbia University in the USA.
-In addition, he established the personal Richard Gere Foundation and also serves as chairman of the board of directors of the International Campaign for Tibet group, which fights for the development of democratic freedoms and respect for human rights in Tibet as well as for maintaining its culture and ecology.
+Gere passionately supports Tibet's independence movement, following China's 1950 occupation.
+He's also actively involved with the movement For Human Rights in Tibet and is one of the founders of the Dalai Lama Cultural Center House of Tibet at Columbia University in the USA.
+In addition, he established the personal Richard Gere Foundation and also serves as chairman of the board of directors of the International Campaign for Tibet group, which advocates for democratic freedoms, human rights, and the preservation of Tibet's culture and environment.

 Since Gere openly stands for the independence of Tibet, he is banned for life from entering China.

-Richard Gere also works to protect the rights of indigenous tribal peoples of different countries, participates in environmental activities and the fight against AIDS.
-He supports the US Democratic Party and criticizes the war in Iraq: This war has become a tragedy for all.
-I really hope that the people of Iraq will be able to rebuild their country.
+Richard Gere also champions indigenous peoples' rights worldwide, participates in environmental causes, and fights against AIDS.
+He supports the US Democratic Party and criticizes the war in Iraq: This war has been a tragedy for everyone.
+I really hope the Iraqi people can rebuild their country.

 Richard Gere's personal life

-Richard Gere prefers not to advertise his personal life, and almost nothing is known about his early hobbies.
+Richard Gere keeps his personal life private, and little is known about his early interests.
 In 1971-1978 he was in a relationship with actress Penelope Milford, and later with Brazilian artist Sylvia Martins, with whom he lived for 5 years.
-In addition, he had affairs with Priscilla Presley in 1983 and Kim Basinger in 1986, when they starred together in the No Mercy.
+He also had relationships with Priscilla Presley in 1983 and Kim Basinger in 1986, when they starred together in No Mercy.

 Richard Gere and Kim Basinger (No Mercy)